aarongalbraith/flatiron-phase4-project/README.md

 We would also like to have explored *why* the models were overfitting the training data so consistently and what aspects could have been changed to prevent this.a

 We would have liked to investigate other features, such as tweet length (counting both characters and words), to see if that added anything to the models.

+It may also be worth rethinking our evaluation metric.
+It could be of more value to prioritize true positives (recall) than just focusing on accuracy.

 ## Links to PDFs